blinkinput/blinkinput-android/README.md

 	- please note that some features, like back references, match grouping and certain regex metacharacters are not supported.
 See javadoc for more info.

 - Mobile coupons parser - represented by [MobileCouponsParserSettings](https://blinkocr.github.io/blinkocr-android/com/microblink/recognizers/blinkocr/parser/mobilecoupons/MobileCouponsParserSettings.html)
-	- used for parsing prepaid codes from mobile phone coupons (Croatia)
+	- used for parsing prepaid codes from mobile phone coupons

 ### <a name="blinkOCR_results"></a> Obtaining results from BlinkOCR recognizer